Jaco Island

-Jaco Island (Ilha de Jaco, Illa Jako, Fataluku: Totina or Tontina) is an uninhabited island in East Timor, a country occupying the eastern end of the island of Timor in the Lesser Sunda Islands in Southeast Asia.
-It lies within the Nino Konis Santana National Park.
+Jaco Island (Ilha de Jaco, Illa Jako, Fataluku: Totina or Tontina) is an uninhabited island in Timor-Leste, a country occupying the eastern end of the island of Timor in the Lesser Sunda Islands in Southeast Asia.
+It lies off the eastern tip with Cape Cutcha of the island of Timor (Aldeia Pitileti, Suco Tutuala, administrative post Tutuala, municipality Lautém).

 Overview

+Jaco is made of limestone formed from coral.
+Limestone cliffs and coral reefs surround the densely forested island, which is part of the Nino Konis Santana National Park.

 Jaco Island lies just off the eastern end of the island of Timor, part of the Tutuala subdistrict in Lautém District, and is separated from the mainland in front of Valu Beach by a 600 m channel or strait (known as Jaco Strait) navigable by small vessels.

-The island, the beach and the channel are sometimes said to be the points where Timor meets the boundary between the Banda Sea (including Wetar Strait) to the north and Timor Sea to the south.
+Jaco is regarded as sacred by the local population because the beach and the channel are sometimes said to be the points where Timor Sea (Tasi Mane, the men's sea) meets the boundary between the Banda Sea (Tasi Feto, the women's sea) including Wetar Strait to the north and Timor Sea to the south.
 According to the standard work Limits of Oceans and Seas, 3rd edition (1953), published by the International Hydrographic Organization (IHO), however, the only point where Timor meets those two seas is Tanjong Sewirawa (now known as Cape Cutcha), the eastern extremity of the Timorese mainland.
 Cape Cutcha is a short distance northwest of the island, and north of the beach.
+In principle, entering the island, fishing and swimming were therefore forbidden (Tara Bandu).
+Today, however, fishermen drive tourists from the opposite Valu Beach to the sandy beaches of Jaco for snorkelling and diving.
+Overnight stays on the island are still not allowed.
+In February and March, mechi, large feasts of Meci worms (Eunice viridis) are harvested from the sea on the north coast.

+At least three places on the island have the remains of ancient fortifications built by the local population to protect settlements: Lai Vai, Pitilete and Honolati.
+In Portuguese, such fortifications are called tranqueira (English: cover, entrenchment).
+The only modern structure on the island was a lighthouse from the Indonesian occupation period, a white scaffold tower about 35 m high.
+It was shut down in 2010 and later dismantled.

 The island is low-lying, with an area of 11 km2 and a maximum elevation of about 100 m.
-It is covered mainly by tropical dry forest, fringed by strand vegetation and sandy beaches.
+It is covered mainly by tropical dry forest, fringed by strand vegetation and white sandy beaches.
 There are some low cliffs on the southern coast.

+The East Timorese warship NRTL Jaco is named after the island.